aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapecollection/_index.md

 ```

 Ungroups the shape items.

+**Remarks**

 If the group shape is grouped by another group shape,nothing will be done.

 **Example**